itaher1995/CS6120-Term-Project/README.md

 INPUTS: name - (str) filename for saving the file.
 Saves to csv.
 No file type needed.

-# Vizulizations
+# Visualizations

-We have included the vizualizations for the paper in experiment.ipynb
+We have included the visualizations for the paper in experiment.ipynb